-From time to time, the SEC invites comments from the public on Proposed Rules, Concept Releases, Self-Regulatory Organization filings, Public Company Accounting Oversight Board Rulemaking, Rulemaking Petitions, and Other Releases.
-Less frequently, the SEC invites public comment on Final Rules, Interpretive Releases, and Policy Statements.
+From time to time, the SEC invites comments from the public on Proposed Rules, Concept Releases, Self-Regulatory Organization filings, Public Company Accounting Oversight Board Rulemaking, Rulemaking Petitions, and Other Releases, and occasionally, on Interpretive Releases.

 You can submit your comments to the SEC by one of the following four methods.
 To help us process and review your comments more efficiently, please use only one method.

-Important: The SEC will make all submitted comments available to the public.
+Important: All comments received will be posted without change.
 Comments sent via online form or e-mail will be posted on the SEC website.
 Comments sent via paper will be converted to PDF and then posted on our website.
-The SEC does not edit personal identifying information from submissions; submit only information that you wish to make available publicly.
+Persons submitting comments are cautioned that we do not redact or edit personal identifying information from comment submissions.
+You should submit only information that you wish to make available publicly.

 1. Online form